kevmhughes/ChitChat/README.md

 ChitChat was built with **React Native**.

 # Description
-**ChitChat** is a messenger service application for mobile phones similar to WhatsApp
+**ChitChat** is a messenger service application for mobile phones similar to WhatsApp.

 # Take a Look at the App
 <kbd>